 A simple mix of white beans, tons of veggies and a carefully concocted blend of delicious spices give this spice its bulk and flavor.
 This is a fabulously filling and nourishing vegetarian meal that can be served as either a main or a side.
 The best part?
 It only cooks for three minutes, making the total cooking time from start to finish just 13 minutes.
 Recipe from Spice Cravings.

 This meatless chili is plenty hearty and filling with sweet potato, three types of squash, tomatoes, peppers and two types of beans.
 For a meatless, protein-rich, nutrient-dense meal, this is truly a competitive contender – especially because it takes just ten minutes of cook time to create.
 Recipe from Oh So Delicious.

 Rice pudding isn’t just for the holidays.
 This sweet and spicy chai pudding is perfect for either breakfast or dessert with Indian cuisine flair.
 Garnish with your favorite additions.
 The chai spice makes this especially comforting and warming.
-Recipe from Instant Pot Eats.
+Get the recipe here.

 Can you argue with a three-ingredient dessert?
 Nobody can, and that’s why we’re featuring two.
 Cobbler is a simple and even rustic dessert, perfect for using up juicy, ripe summertime peaches.
 You won’t have any trouble making this, and you certainly won’t have any trouble devouring every last bite of this cobbler’s sweet, crumbly goodness.
 Recipe from 265 Days of Crock-Pot.